runningthree/EPAM-task-looking-for-array-elements/README.md

 # Looking for an Array Element

-A beginner level task for practicing loops, branches and arrays.
+A intermediate level task for practicing loops, branches and arrays.

 The task is to implement six methods using "for", "while" and "do" statements.